-If a person truly desires to become a saint, this is their handbook that is a must read often!
+If you truly desire to become a saint, this is your handbook that must be read often!
 Be ready to battle, because to truly love brings on major temptations and a daily battle with the enemy.
 As humans we are weak, but “with God anything is possible.”

 In 393, Saint Augustine wrote his Commentary on the Sermon on the Mount.
 In this edifying treatise, he begins with the weighty proclamation that “anyone who piously and earnestly ponders the Sermon on the Mount — as we read in the Gospel according to Mathew — I believe he will find therein… the perfect standard of the Christian Life.”
 And indeed, prayerful contemplation on Christ’s Sermon will reveal that it possesses the divine principles of justice leading to a deep understanding of the way in which we ought to live in order to answer Christ’s call to “be perfect, as your heavenly Father is perfect.”